 Immune Boosting Soup

 • 1 bulb garlic (at least 10 cloves), minced

-• 1 1?2 inch piece of fresh ginger root grated
+• Thumb-sized piece of fresh ginger root, finely grated

-• 2 tablespoons dried seaweed slightly crumbled, arame has a mild taste.
+• 1 tablespoon dried seaweed slightly crumbled, arame has a mild taste

 • Seasonings can include turmeric, cayenne, thyme, rosemary, and sage.
-About 1 tsp. of whatever combination you prefer.
+About a ½ tsp. per herb of whatever combination you prefer.

-• 2-3 cups of vegetables of choice chopped into bite-size pieces.
-Options include yams, sweet potatoes, zucchini, winter squash, celery, peppers, broccoli, cauliflower, green beans, corn, edamame, lima beans, kale, mustard or collard greens, and spinach.
+• Fresh, (preferable), or frozen vegetables of choice cut into bite-size pieces.
+Options include sweet potatoes, zucchini, winter squash, celery, peppers, broccoli, cauliflower, green beans, corn, edamame, lima beans, golden beets, kale, mustard greens, and spinach.
 Basically, anything you like, preferably organic.
-To make a heartier soup you can add beans, you can also add chicken or fish.
+To make a heartier soup you can add beans.
+Rice noodles added when the veggies are almost done are also an option.

+Immune Boosting Soup